To Book an Appointment

 How Do I Cut Curly Hair

-Before cutting, it's important to analyze curls both dry and wet.
-This is why I require first-time curly hair clients to come in with dry curls.
-This way, I can assess the curls' natural movement and check for unruly, thick, bulky areas that may require extra texturizing.
+Before cutting, I analyze the hair both dry and wet.
+That’s why I ask first-time curly clients to arrive with dry curls.
+This helps me assess their natural movement and identify bulky or unruly areas that may need bulky areas thinned out.

 How Do I Cut Fine Hair